-In the first few days of the journey, several of the captives escaped but after De Rouville instructed Reverend Williams to inform the other captives that recaptured escapees would be tortured, there were not other escape attempts.
+In the first few days of the journey, several of the captives escaped but after De Rouville instructed Reverend Williams to inform the other captives that recaptured escapees would be tortured, there were no other escape attempts.

 After reaching Canada, the Indians sold many of the captives to the French, who ransomed about 60 of them back to the English over a three-year period.

-Many of the younger captives though assimilated and were adopted into the Indian tribes or French Canadian society.
+Many of the younger captives assimilated and were adopted into the Indian tribes or French Canadian society.
 In fact, 36 Deerfield captives, mostly children and teenagers at the time of the raid, remained in Canada permanently, many of them marrying into French or Indian families.

 Fates of the Deerfield Captives: